 Once again, using a toothbrush rests on the false idea that massage will help heal a hickey.
 While this technique is quite gentle and likely won’t make anything worse, there’s just no evidence that it will help the healing process.

-And since we’re on teeth… at some point in human history, we decided toothpaste is a DIY solution for everything, and hickeys did not escape this lore.
+Since we’re on teeth… at some point in human history, we decided toothpaste is a DIY solution for everything, and hickeys did not escape this lore.

-But since triclosan is no longer used in toothpaste, this technique is a total dud.
+Since triclosan is no longer used in toothpaste, this technique is a total dud.

 Lip balm cap